Scratch-[Vanities]

 The extreme case is easier to understand.
 Then we soften the extremes.

-In the extreme case, the sole owner of a giant and profitable company reaches the point of automating everything, without losing, on the contrary, increasing profit and sales.
+In the extreme case, the sole owner of a giant and profitable company reaches the point of automating everything, without losing, on the contrary, increasing, profit and sales.

 Under the first aspect, the only thing that changes is that he decides how to manage his own budget, not a group elected by the people.

 And he dies.
-But the company lives on.
+But the company lives.

 Now let's exaggerate, because automating, and a lot, is increasingly normal, it's not an exaggeration.

-Money—trillions—only makes sense with, for, and by humans.
+Money — trillions — only makes sense with, for and by humans.

 Entire factories work for free.
 Using self-sufficient water and energy.
 Keeping a planet even better than it already is.